marc0l92/joplin-plugin-plantUML/README.md

 # Joplin Plugin - PlantUML2

+> WARNING: I moved my notes to Obsidian.md and I will not provide additional support to this plugin.
+> Pull request are welcome.

 This plugin allows you to create UML diagrams using the syntax defined in [https://plantuml.com](https://plantuml.com).

 <!-- TOC -->